-A common way to get around this is to transform our data, which simply means we pick a function to transform the data by.
-For example, a log-transformation of data point y means that we define new data point z so that
+A common way to get around this is to transform our data, which simply means we pick a function f and turn every data point x into f(x).
+For example, a logtransformation of data point x means that we define new data point y so that

-$$z = \log(y).$$
+$$y = \log(x).$$

 A common example of when we want a transformation is for data that are all positive, yet take on values close to zero.
-In this case, there are often many data points bunched up by zero (because they can't go lower) with a definite right skewed.
+In this case, there are often many data points bunched up by zero (because they can't go lower) with a definite right skew.